Mateus-Ribeir0/music-platform-musicfy/README.md

 ### Functionalities
 - Registering a band.
 - Registering an album.
+- Registering a music.
 - Displaying all registered bands.
+- Displaying all registered musics.
 - Rating a band.
 - Rating an album.
 - Displaying details of a band.